 Paul J. Clancy has served on our board of directors since July 2020 and has served as chair of our board of directors since June 2022.
 Mr. Clancy has more than 35 years of experience in financial management and strategic business planning.
 Mr. Clancy served as executive vice president, senior advisor of Alexion Pharmaceuticals, Inc., or Alexion, a biopharmaceutical company, from November 2019 to July 2020, and as chief financial officer of Alexion from July 2017 to October 2019.
 Prior to Alexion, Mr. Clancy served as the executive vice president and chief financial officer at Biogen Inc. (formerly known as Biogen Idec), or Biogen, a biopharmaceutical company, since 2007.
 He also served as senior vice president of finance of Biogen Idec, with responsibilities for leading the treasury, tax, investor relations, and business planning groups.
-Prior to the merger of Biogen and Idec Pharmaceutical Corporation, Mr. Clancy was the vice president of portfolio management at Biogen.
-He joined Biogen in 2001 as vice president of U.S. marketing.
-Before Biogen, Mr. Clancy spent 13 years at PepsiCo Inc., a food and beverage company, serving in a variety of finance, strategy, and general management positions.
+Prior to the merger of Biogen and Idec Pharmaceutical Corporation, Mr. Clancy servet 13 years at PepsiCo Inc., a food and beverage company, serving in a variety of finance, strategy, and general management positions.
 Mr. Clancy serves as a member of the board of directors of Agios Pharmaceuticals, Inc. and Incyte Corporation, each a pharmaceutical company, and serves on the board of Exact Sciences Corporation, a cancer diagnostics company.
-Mr. Clancy is a Senior Visiting Lecturer of Finance at Cornell University's Graduate School of Business Mr. Clancy received his B.S. in business administration from Babson College and an M.B.A. from Columbia Business School.
+Mr. Clancy is a Senior Visiting Lecturer of Finance at Cornell University's Graduate School of Business.
+Mr. Clancy received his B.S. in business administration from Babson College and an M.B.A. from Columbia Business School.